xtremertx/ExCrypto.NET/README.md

 ToDo:
 - vectorize rest of the code once Microsoft releases required vector instructions
 - add parallel support to use multiple cores
-- use x64 (long/ulong) to access state to get ~3% speed-up?
+- use x64 (long/ulong) to access state of cipher to get ~1-5% speed-up?
 - possibly vectorize poly1305 while code access remains in constant-time (against side-channel attacks)